MicrosoftDocs/well-architected/well-architected/devops/principles.md

 ## Understand operational health

-Understand operational health through focused and assertive monitoring.
+Evaluate operational health through focused and assertive monitoring.

 Implement systems and processes to monitor the following components: